 Grampa: You look like your daddy did back when he got married.
 Except shorter, don’t you know?

-Narrator: As a harp began to sing, Ray marched out of the bathroom, down the spiral staircase, and past a window framed in forest green velvet curtains, barely in time to start down the aisle.
+Narrator: As a harp began to sing, Ray marched out of the bathroom, through the hallway with the fuzzy Burgundy wallpaper, down the spiral staircase, and past a window framed in forest green velvet curtains, barely in time to start down the aisle.
 The maid of honor led him in front of the line of bridesmaids to a little girl, no older than five.
 She gripped a basket of white rose petals and stared at him with scared, watery eyes.

 Ray: Don’t worry.
 We’ll do all right

 Narrator: After all, the worst part is behind me, Ray thought.
 Just then, Ray realized he’d forgotten the wedding ring.
 Grampa Halfmoon still had it upstairs in his jacket pocket.

 Ray: Uh-oh, I’ll never make it back in time.

 Narrator: Racing around bridesmaids, he was just about to shoot up the spiral stairs when he spotted Grampa Halfmoon peeking from behind one of the forest green velvet curtains.
 A lace-trimmed tablecloth had been tied around his waist.
 In his outstretched hand, waiting for Ray, was — Nancy Lee’s diamond ring!

 Copyright Cynthia Leitich Smith 2002, 2020.